 ♦ You can polish metal or clean a sink with orange peels.
 Wipe with the white pith to take off grime and add shine before composting.

-♦ Orange peels can also polish wood and remove water stains.
+♦ Orange peels can also be used to polish wood and remove water stains.
 Rub the wood with the pith and enjoy the shine!

 ♦ Garbage deodorizer: Drop some peels in the bottom of your garbage can for a little pleasant scent.
 Don’t throw out the peel when it’s done its job — put it to use in your garden or compost.